ZenWave360/ZenWave360.github.io/index.md

 ### Leveraging <span class="tag-cloud">API-First</span>

-- Generating (draft) API Definition Documents (OpenAPI, AsyncAPI and GraphQL) from your DDD models, saving a lot of time
+- Generating (draft) API Definition Documents (OpenAPI and AsyncAPI) from your DDD models, saving a lot of time
-- Generating Functional Code from API Definitions (OpenAPI, AsyncAPI and GraphQL)
+- Generating Functional Code from API Definitions (OpenAPI and AsyncAPI)
 - (AsyncAPI) Implementing API-First Producers, Consumers and Enterprise Integration Patterns from AsyncAPI Definitions for your Event-Driven Microservices

-### <span class="tag-cloud">Tests as First-Class</span> citizen
+### <span class="tag-cloud">Tests First</span>

-- Generating (lots of) Tests from API First Definitions
+- Generating Tests from API First Definitions
-- Generating Validated Mocks (Consumer Contracts) from API First Definitions
+- Generating Consumer Contracts: Mocks and InMemory Implementations and Contexts from API First Definitions

 ## What